amberframework/docs/guides/controllers/params.md

 ## Introduction

-When building a web application at some point you will want to access data sent from a client.
+When building a web application, at some point you will want to access data sent from a client.
 Amber makes the data received from an HTTP Request available to the controller via the params object.

 The params object parses the data from the request, this includes:

 1. Query String parameters: the query string is everything after "?" in the URL.
-2. Form input parameters: these are send as HTML form posts
+2. Form input parameters: these are sent as HTML form posts
-3. Route URL parameters: route url parameters are define within the resource url.
+3. Route URL parameters: route url parameters are defined within the resource url.

 ## Basic Usage